cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.MEET.2.1v0.1
 Meeting access SHALL be disabled for meetings created by users who are not members of any Google Workspace tenant or organization.

-- Rationale
-  - This helps ensure that organization members are not able to join meetings created externally to avoid potential data leakage or other security risks.
+- _Rationale:_ This helps ensure that organization members are not able to join meetings created externally to avoid potential data leakage or other security risks.
-- Last Modified: September 26, 2023
+- Last Modified:_ September 26, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1078: Valid Accounts](https://attack.mitre.org/techniques/T1078/)